 Do the Dragons teams offer winter or off-season training?

-Yes, Dragons teams attend our Winter Team Skills Training Program from January though March.
+Yes, Dragons teams attend our 12-Week Winter Team Skills Training Program from January though March.
 Baseball players are made in the off-season, and our winter program is invaluable in the development of the Dragons baseball players.
 Please refer to Our Program page for more information about Winter Player Development Training.

 Further questions about the Dragons?
 Please contact us →